mohimanilab/Seq2PKS/README.md

 ## Running Seq2PKS

-Seq2PKS currently can take either Ncbi_id or fasta file as input.
+Seq2PKS currently can take either NCBI ID or fasta file as input.
 Here are the input parameters for the software.

 * `ncbi_id` ncbi_id for the input sequence
 * `sequence_file` path to the sequence file